-The S&P 500 (SPX) closed at all-time highs on Thursday after a ?Santa rally? to close out trading prior to the Christmas holiday.
-Beginning this week, the gamma flip level is at 4,660 and our model allocation has 100% exposure to SPX.
+The S&P 500 (SPX) reached all-time closing highs on December 30th, and following end of year trading and positioning, the gamma flip moved higher to 4,750.
+Our model allocation has 100% exposure to SPX.
 The delta hedge programs will be buying the dips and selling the rips as long as the market remains above the gamma flip level.